In the guide

 • an indication of any of the 14 specified allergens that the sandwich contains, or a notice stating that this information is available on request

-The information can be on a label attached to the product or on a notice.
+The information must be on a label attached to the product or on a notice in close proximity to the product.

 Further information can be found in 'Labelling of non-prepacked foods'.

-If you purchase sandwiches from another food business that are supplied without packaging they will be non-prepacked and you should follow the rules above.&
+If you purchase sandwiches from another food business that are supplied without packaging, they will be non-prepacked and you must follow the rules above.

-If you purchase sandwiches from another food business that are supplied in packaging these will be classed as prepacked.
-Please refer to the labelling requirements below.
+If you purchase sandwiches from another food business that are supplied in packaging, these will be classed as prepacked.
+Please refer to 'Prepacked sandwiches' below.

 Back to top